enasequence/read_docs/error_notif.rst

     mbr_depth_minus_05.bam | Invalid file checksum | a2becdf04ab799c4e208de6161b470b3 | 341165746 | 20-DEC-2016 14:00:46 | ERR1766407

 File checksum refers to a hash function that can be performed on a file to create a unique string.
 When you upload a file to our ftp server it may not get transferred 100%.
 In this case we will have a corrupted or truncated file which is no good.
 To check this we can calculate the hash function.
-If it is different from the hash function of the original file before you uploaded it then we can be sure the file on our server is complete.
+If it is different from the hash function of the original file before you uploaded it then we can be sure the file on our server is not 100% complete.
 You can read this page on `Wikipedia <https://en.wikipedia.org/wiki/Cryptographic_hash_function>`_ for more information about hash functions.

 We use the MD5 hash algorithm which you can perform easily with Linux or Mac command line on your local read files: